 Luckily for them, there are professionals who specialize in managing wealth.
-They are called wealth advisors.
+They are called wealth managers.
 Pillar Wealth Management, for example, has more than 60 years of combined experience in managing portfolios ranging from $5 million to $500 million.

-What Is a Wealth Advisor?
+What Is a Wealth Manager?

-Wealth advisors begin their work by first getting to know what the client’s goals are, what their current situation is, and what their motivations are.
+They begin their work by first getting to know what the client’s goals are, what their current situation is, and what their motivations are.

 Pillar Wealth Management, for example, is a wealth management firm that specializes in ultra-high net worth strategies.
 For us, it isn’t about simply managing a portfolio of stocks, bonds, and properties.
 We get approached by clients with questions like: